Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Great meal prep recipe!

-- Salmon – I used canned salmon in this salmon salad recipe but you can use tuna or fresh cooked salmon as well.
+- Salmon – I used canned salmon in this salmon salad recipe but you can use tuna or fresh-cooked salmon as well.
+Chicken would also work!

 - Cucumber – for the crunch and color factors as well as added nutrition.